Tourism-related stocks drag on Britain's FTSE 100

 “Rolls Royce has risen from lows of 505 pence on Monday to over 550 pence yesterday.
 Investors are pulling money out because of a good gain in a short space of time and have been prompted to do so by continuing terror threats,” Tom Robertson, senior trader at Accendo Markets, said.

-“The prices (in commodity stocks) have moved out of step with the fundamentals in recent months,” James Butterfill, head of research & investment strategy at ETF Securities, said.

-“It’s likely that consumption is going to continue to grow in China, and with further cuts in capex... we’ll see evidence of supply disruption.”

 Oil and gas firms also rallied as Brent crude futures rose by over a dollar.
-In all, energy firms added 10.3 points to the FTSE 100, accounting for all of its gains.
+In all, energy firms added over 8 points to the FTSE 100.